 The Treaty opens with the following words:

-"In the name of the most holy and undivided
+"In the Name of the most Holy & undivided

 10) It is the current fashion to denigrate America's Founding Fathers

 and deny our Christian heritage.
 They point out Franklin and Jefferson,

 but purposely refuse to point out the other 54 signers of the

 Declaration of Independence and signers of other historical documents

 11) The early political culture of the American republic was deeply

 Sermons of the American Founding Era. - Online Library ...